Hemelgarn Racing: 2006

-2007-2009
+2007–2009

 It was unknown if and when Hemelgarn Racing would return to the track until the team filed an entry for the 2007 Indianapolis 500.
 Little was heard of the entry until a deal was put together on the Friday before the final weekend of qualifying with Racing Professionals to jointly field a former Hemelgarn chassis (bought by RP) for Richie Hearn.
 Hearn solidly put the car in the field after only 26 laps of practice on Bump Day and finished the race in the 23rd position.

 In 2008 Buddy Lazier returned to the team for the Indianapolis 500 and made a last minute run on Bump Day to put the car into the field.
 With little practice, Lazier struggled with the handling of the car and finished 17th five laps down.
 The team attempted to repeat 2008's relative success in 2009, but despite running lap times similar to what they had run the previous year, Lazier was not able to wring enough speed from the car to make the field.

 In April 2010, SPEED TV's Robin Miller reported that Hemelgarn Racing had ceased operations.
+Ron Hemelgarn was inducted into the Michigan Motorsports Hall of Fame (www.mmshof.org) in 2013.

-Return (2015-present)
+Return (2015–present)

 The team reopened at the start of 2015, and began competing full-time in the USAC Silver Crown Series.
 Austin Nemire raced for the team in 2015 and 2016.
-Nemire had two top 5s (Iowa - 2015 and Gateway - 2016), and finished 8th in points standings during both seasons.
+Nemire had two top 5s (Iowa – 2015 and Gateway – 2016), and finished 8th in points standings during both seasons.

 Hemelgarn joined forces with Chris Carli Motorsports & driver Justin Grant for the 2017 season.
 The combination had success as they finished 4th in the points standings & won the Bettenhausen 100 at Illinois State Fairgrounds.

 Grant returned to the team for the 2018 season and won at Terre Haute Action Track.
 Grant won the 2020 championship without winning a race that season.